/

 • If you a member of any of our chapters, you can give you letter to your chapter representative

-Consider how your card will look
+Consider how your letter will look

-3. There are a few guidelines however, that we request all our volunteers to follow when writing to the elderly.
+2. There are a few guidelines however, that we request all our volunteers to follow when writing to the elderly.

 What to include and what not to include